hunterpankey/hunterpankey.github.io/_posts/2024-05-10-stuff-ive-done-in-unity-lately.md

 date: '2024-05-10 14:30:00 -0400'
 category: ['unity','dev', 'gamedev', 'recap']
 tags:
-thumbnail: /assets/img/posts/code.jpg
+thumbnail:
 keywords: unity dev gamedev traffic tactical strategy rpg water urp synty
 usemathjax: false
 permalink: /blog/may-2024-unity-recap/
 ---
 I've been playing with various things in Unity lately, what with the asset store sales on over the past few weeks.
-I definitely feel guilty (to myself, I guess) for spending a bunch of money on cool models and systems and stuff.
+I definitely feel guilty (to myself, I guess) for spending a bunch of money on cool models and systems and stuff and not doing enough with them.
 Everything looks so fun and helpful, and when it's all 50-70% off of a more or less reasonable starting price, who can resist?

 ## Traffic
 I'm somewhat obsessed with putting together a modern city/town scene with some actual life to it.
 The [Synty Polygon City][synty-polygon-city] and [Town][synty-polygon-town] packs are nice, though a bit old at this point, but they're very stationary and static by default.
 I've done enough of a car traffic system of my own to know what to look for in a traffic system.
 I've now used a couple of traffic systems and have recently worked with the Gley Games [Mobile Traffic System][gley-games-traffic] one.